Welcome to our occasional blog series ‘meet our members’. This month we meet Dick Mattick a member since 2004

-Dick joined Rotary in 2004 ﬁnding a replacement for the camaraderie of the staff room he had enjoyed as a full time teacher.
-Still active as a magistrate and in several other ﬁelds he sometimes wonders how he found time to go to work but in Rotary has found an organisation that has done much to improve his social life without encroaching on his life style.
+Dick joined Rotary in 2004 ﬁnding a replacement for the camaraderie of the staff room he had enjoyed as a full-time teacher.
+He is still active as a magistrate and in several other ﬁelds, so he sometimes wonders how he found time to go to work.
+However, in Rotary he found an organisation that has done much to improve his social life without encroaching on his life style.

-A keen golfer Rotary enables him to enjoy playing on a wide range of courses at Rotary events and knows besides getting golf at a competitive rate he is helping to do some good for the many charities that beneﬁt from Rotary Golf Days.
+A keen golfer Rotary enables Dick to enjoy playing on a wide range of courses.
+He plays at most Rotary events and knows besides getting golf at a competitive rate.
+However, he is delighted to be helping to do some good for the charities that beneﬁt from Rotary Golf Days.

-A supporter of Somerset County Cricket Club and Swindon Town he has a keen interest in the history of cricket and football particularly of the Victorian and Edwardian periods which has led him to do W. G. Grace impersonations for charity and Cricketer’s beneﬁts and been active in Swindon Town’s Hall of Fame Project which seeks to recognise and honour players from the Club’s past.
+As a supporter of Somerset County Cricket Club and Swindon Town, he has a keen interest in the history of cricket and football, particularly the Victorian and Edwardian periods.
+This led him to present W. G. Grace impersonations for charity and Cricketer’s beneﬁts.
+He’s also been active in Swindon Town’s Hall of Fame Project a scheme that recognises and honours players from the Club’s past.

 Dick has involved himself in all the activities within the club.
 However, his real claim to fame is his continued support for the annual Kids Out trips.
 Dick organises the trip and the venue.
 He liaises with the schools and persuades most of the members to be helpers on the day.
 The last few trips have been to the Cotswold Wildlife Park and is the most popular destination for the kids as well.